 The negative list refers to special administrative measures for the access of foreign investment in certain business sectors by defining the "prohibited" sectors and "restricted" sectors.
 Foreign companies are not permitted to invest in "prohibited" sectors.
 When planning to enter "restricted" sectors, they need to undergo screening and obtain approval from the authorities before investing.
 However, if the sectors that they plan to enter are not on the negative list, they will only be required to register with the authorities.
 Pre-establishment national treatment refers to the equal treatment of foreign and domestic companies in sectors where entry by foreign companies is not prohibited or restricted based on the negative list.
 The equal treatment is applicable to companies starting from their date of establishment or of acquisition of market access.

-HV under the 2018 version of the negative list, the number of items for which investment by foreign companies is prohibited or restricted fell to 48 from the 63 under the 2017 version.
-Specifically, the restriction on the foreign investment ratio concerning banks was removed, while the upper limit on the foreign investment ratio concerning securities companies, fund management companies, futures trading companies, and life insurance companies was raised to 51%.
-In 2021, the restriction on the foreign investment ratio will be fully removed in the financial sector (since then, the timing of the full removal has been brought forward one year to 2020).
-In the automobile sector, the restriction on the foreign investment ratio was removed with respect to new energy vehicles in 2018 and will be removed with respect to commercial vehicles and passenger vehicles in 2020 and 2022, respectively.
+Under the 2018 version of the negative list, the number of items for which investment by foreign companies is prohibited or restricted fell to 48 from the 63 under the 2017 version.
+Specifically, the restriction on the foreign equity ratio concerning banks was removed, while the upper limit on the foreign equity ratio concerning securities companies, fund management companies, futures trading companies, and life insurance companies was raised to 51%.
+In 2021, the restriction on the foreign equity ratio will be fully removed in the financial sector (since then, the timing of the full removal has been brought forward one year to 2020).
+In the automobile sector, the restriction on the foreign equity ratio was removed with respect to new energy vehicles in 2018 and will be removed with respect to commercial vehicles and passenger vehicles in 2020 and 2022, respectively.
 In addition, the rule limiting the number of Chinese joint venture companies that may be established by the same foreign investor to two companies when they manufacture the same type of finished vehicles was removed (Note 3).

 Under the 2019 version of the negative list, the number of items for which foreign investment is prohibited or restricted fell to 40 from the 48 under the 2018 version.
 Specifically, the rule that had required the establishment of joint ventures or cooperation with Chinese companies with respect to foreign investment in the oil and natural gas extraction industry was removed.
 In addition, in the value-added communications services sector, call center and data transfer businesses were exempted from restriction.
 The restriction on foreign investment in the construction of movie theaters was also removed.